 Before estimating how much 13th-month pay you’ll be receiving this coming December, learn about the must-know facts regarding the 13th-month salary first.

 It’s mandated by the law.

-According to Presidential Decree No. 851, employers must abide by the law and provide their rank-and-file employees with 13th-month pay.
+Presidential Decree No. 851 says that employers must abide by the law and provide their rank-and-file employees with 13th-month pay.